joellombardo/macos-dotfile-cleaner/README.md

 ## Installation
 1. Download the `macOS Dotfile Cleaner.pak` file.
-2. Drop the `macOS Dotfile Cleaner.pak` into the `Tools` folder located at the root of your SD card.
+2. Drop `macOS Dotfile Cleaner.pak` into the `Tools` folder located at the root of your SD card.
    - If the `Tools` folder does not exist, please create it.
 3. Access the DotUI main menu and navigate to the `Tools` menu.
 4. Select `macOS Dotfile Cleaner` from the list of available tools.